jdittrich/userNeedResearchBook/text/allURBook.md

 </div>

-Which is a very obvious influence since it blatantly states what you think the answer should be.
+Is a very obvious influence, since it blatantly states what you think the answer should be: A »yes«.

 There are less obvious influences as well:

 <div class="example">